knandhu/Rock-N-Roll/README.md

 # Features

-* 3D scene of a stage with sliding Rock, mountain environment with trees
+* 3D scene of a stage with sliding Rock, mountain environment with trees.
-* User interaction to move the rock left, right and jump
+* User interaction to move the rock left, right and jump.
 * Game over logic based on collision of rock with tree.

  ![gamePlay](./readme/rock_roll.png)

 ## Adding trees

+* Trees will get added as we move onto the endless runner loop.

 ```javascript
 function addPathTree() {